Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 Step 2: Determine the temperature rise in your region

-It’s very important since the ACTUAL flow rate of a specific tankless water heater largely depends on the temperature rise.
+It’s very important to know, since the ACTUAL flow rate of a specific tankless water heater largely depends on the temperature rise.
 You can’t get 11 GPM flow rate with Rinnai RUR199iN in Boston in winter.
 But you surely can in Miami.

 The groundwater temp varies in different states throughout the USA.
 Using our groundwater temperature map you can easily determine the temperature rise for your region (just hover over the map)